Ayush2029/GitHub-Data-Extractor/README.md

 - npm: v9.0 or later (comes with Node.js).
 - GitHub Personal Access Token: You must have a GitHub token for the API to work.
 2. Installation
-Step 1: Clone the Repository
+(a)  Clone the Repository
 git clone https://github.com/your-username/github-data-extractor.git
 cd github-data-extractor
-Step 2: Install Dependencies This command reads package.json and installs all the required libraries into the node_modules folder. npm install
+(b) Install Dependencies This command reads package.json and installs all the required libraries into the node_modules folder. npm install
-Step 3: Create Environment File You must create a local environment file to store your GitHub API token.
+(c) Create Environment File You must create a local environment file to store your GitHub API token.
 This file is private and should never be committed to Git. touch .env.local

 Now, open the .env.local file and add your GitHub token.